kjcamann/csd-mirror/doc/sphinx/lists-guide.rst

 When to use offset-based vs. invocable accessors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Offset-based accessors usually generate better code, but not all types can use them.
 The C++ standard only guarantees that ``offsetof`` will work on standard layout types, although since C++17, implementations are free to allow other types.
-Because of that freedom, BDS does not enforce the standard layout requirement through a template constraint, so the user must "know what they're doing" when using ``offsetof``.
+Because of that freedom, CSD does not enforce the standard layout requirement through a template constraint, so the user must "know what they're doing" when using ``offsetof``.

 Invocable accessors are more powerful, and can solve two problems: